We hope to provide information you will need to:

 Complete the UAS Instructor/Course Approval Application.

-- Email this package to the TP Coordinator.
+- Email this package to the Program Coordinator.

-- This package will be delivered to the proper Department Head and Dean of the appropriate school.
+- This package will be delivered to the proper Department Head, Dean, or Campus Director as appropriate.

-- If there are any questions the TPC will contact the instructor.
+- If there are any questions the Program Coordinator will contact the instructor.

 Once accepted an Articulation Agreement will be written that outlines specifics of the course.